 Short for ‘Digital Addressable Lighting Interface’, this specialist system uses computer software to control LED lighting across a range of different zones and can be preprogrammed to scheduled times.

-Our standard range of drivers are perfect for all other uses, including domestic installations in your home.
+Our Plug & Play range of drivers are perfect for all other uses, including domestic installations in your home.